 How It Works

-- Plugin bypass — All plugins with latency > 0 in the signal path (track inserts, parent groups, master bus) are temporarily bypassed.
+When zero latency monitoring is active:- Plugin bypass — All plugins with latency > 0 in the signal path (track inserts, parent groups, master bus) are temporarily bypassed.

 - PDC bypass — The track’s mixer node skips the PDC delay buffer entirely.